 Corporate EBITDA represents costs for the support functions such as finance, legal and HR services.
-EBITDA for this function has increased in cost £4.3m to a loss of £14.2m for the six month period to 31 December 2022 from a loss of £9.9m in the prior year period.
-This increase has been partly driven by changes in the internal reporting driven by the costs from the simplification function predominantly due to staff and agency costs in this area.
+EBITDA for this function has increased in cost by £4.3m to a loss of £14.2m for the six month period to 31 December 2022 from a loss of £9.9m in the prior year period.
+This increase in costs has been partly driven by changes in the internal reporting with the new simplification function predominantly due to staff and agency costs in this area.
 There is also an increase due to insurance costs which were recognised within the Operations function in the comparative period.
 Insurance costs have also increased from the prior year period.

-These increases have been partially offset by decreases in bonus accruals due to changes in the bonus structure of the Group and releases of balance sheet accruals no longer needed.
+These cost increases have been partially offset by decreases in bonus expenses due to changes in the bonus structure of the Group.